Droid-Rage-Robotics/.github/profile/README.md

 # Droid Rage Robotics
-Droid Rage Robotics has 4 FTC teams and 1 FRC team as of the 2023 season.
+Droid Rage Robotics has 4 FTC teams and 1 FRC team.

 ## These are
 - FRC Team 3035